-We have entered into an employment agreement with Mr. Simon.
-The term of the agreement is for three years and can be extended for one additional year by mutual consent.
-Mr. Simon's employment agreement provides for a minimum annual base salary of \$460,000 for the fiscal year ended June 30, 2001, \$520,000 for the fiscal year ended June 30, 2002 and \$600,000 for the fiscal year ending June 30, 2003.
-Mr. Simon's employment agreement also provides for an annual bonus ranging from 0% to 200% of his annual compensation upon the achievement of sales and profitability objectives to be determined by our compensation committee.
-Under the agreement, Mr. Simon receives an annual grant during each year of the term of his agreement of options under our 1994 Plan (or under the 2002 Plan, if adopted) exercisable for 300,000 shares of our common stock at an exercise price equal to the market price on the date of the grant, and also received one-time grant of options to purchase an additional 300,000 shares of our common stock which were provided for in his previous employment arrangement but were not granted as of June 30, 2000.
-In the event that Mr. Simon is terminated without cause or he resigns for good reason, which will include resignation upon a change of control, he will be entitled to, among other things, two years annual salary and two years average annual bonus plus compensation in lieu of his granted and ungranted options (based on a blackscholes value) as of the date of his termination, together with options to purchase an additional 300,000 shares of our common stock.
-Mr. Simon has also agreed not to compete with us during his employment term or for a period of two years thereafter and has agreed to customary provisions regarding confidentiality and proprietary rights.
+We have entered into an employment agreement with Mr. Simon, which is effective from July 1, 2003, through June 30, 2007.
+Mr. Simon's employment agreement provides for a minimum annual base salary of \$810,000 for the fiscal year ended June 30, 2004, \$875,000 for the fiscal year ended June 30, 2005, \$950,000 for the fiscal year ended June 30, 2006 and \$1,050,000 for the fiscal year ending June 30, 2007.
+Mr. Simon's employment agreement also provides for an annual bonus ranging from 0% to 150% of his annual compensation upon the achievement of sales and profitability objectives to be determined by our Compensation Committee.
+Under the agreement, Mr. Simon receives an annual grant during each year of the term of his agreement of options under our 2002 Plan exercisable for 300,000 shares of our common stock at an exercise price equal to the market price on the date of the grant.
+Mr. Simon also received an award of 150,000 shares of restricted stock under the 1994 Plan, which will vest from the date of award through the end of his contract.
+In the event that

+Mr. Simon is terminated without cause or he resigns for good reason, which will include resignation upon a change of control, he will be entitled to, among other things, three years' annual salary and three years' average annual bonus plus compensation in lieu of his granted and ungranted options (based on a Black-Scholes valuation).
+In addition, if his contract is not renewed at the end of its term, Mr. Simon will be entitled to three years' annual salary and three years' average annual bonus.
+Mr. Simon has also agreed not to compete with us during his employment term or for a period of three years thereafter and has agreed to customary provisions regarding confidentiality and proprietary rights.